TheRealKasumi/NikoLight/documentation/build.md

 Like already mentioned in the [part list](part-list.md), the PCB and 3D printed parts can be ordered at [JLCPCB](https://jlcpcb.com/).
 But of course you are free to order the parts somewhere else or create them by yourself.

-Open their website and click on [Order Now](https://cart.jlcpcb.com/quote) on the right, top of the page.
+Open their site and click on [Order Now](https://cart.jlcpcb.com/quote) on the right, top of the page.
 This should bring you to the configuration page where you can upload the files and configure the PCB.

 ### Upload Gerber Files